Exploring Learning Complexity for Efficient Downstream Dataset Pruning: Preliminaries

-It is non-trivial to enumerate and evaluate all the $\tbinom{N}{M}$ subsets.
+Enumerating and evaluating all the $\tbinom{N}{M}$ subsets is non-trivial.
 An alternative solution performs the dataset pruning by a level-set estimation:

-where $S(\boldsymbol{x})$ denotes a scoring function and $\tau$ is a threshold specified to accommodate the budget $\eta$.
-To preserve the most informative samples, the common principle keeps the \textbf{top-k} samples sorted by the $S(\boldsymbol{x})$ in descending order.
+where $\mathrm{S}((\boldsymbol{x}, y))$ denotes a scoring function to quantify sample importance and $\tau_{y}$ is a threshold specified to accommodate the budget $\eta * N / K$ for category $y$.
+By convention, the common under-sampling strategy keeps the \textbf{top-K} samples sorted by the $\mathrm{S}((\boldsymbol{x}, y))$ in descending order.
+However, existing scoring functions typically rely on fine-tuning the pre-trained model on the entire downstream dataset \citep{Coleman2020Selection}, which is undesirable for efficient edge fine-tuning.
+To reduce downstream dataset pruning costs, we propose an efficient scoring function solely based on the pre-trained model without fine-tuning in the following section.

-A series of pruning methods define $S(\boldsymbol{x})$ based on the training process or trained classifier, which quantifies the true contribution of individual samples to the model generalization.
-As a result, the cost for $S(\boldsymbol{x})$ calculation becomes non-negligible due to the heavy gradient updating.
-For efficient pruning without training, it is necessary to \textbf{encapsulate the processing of data inside a given converged model} for dataset pruning.
-A viable option is to replace $\hat{\boldsymbol{z}}$ with $\tilde{\boldsymbol{z}}$ for the similarity scoring functions of geometric-based pruning \cite{welling2009herding,sener2018active,agarwal2020contextual}.
-Despite the efficient inference, the ranking of adapted similarity can significantly deviate from the original and distort the effective pruning, which may result in inferior performance.
-In the following section, we empirically show the pruning distortion of adapted scores by presenting its poor rank correlation with the original, and \textbf{reveal the importance of correlated rank} in designing scoring functions for effective and efficient pruning.